kenn/standby/README.md

 Slavery.disabled = true
 ```

+## Upgrading from version 2 to version 3

+Please note that `Slavery.spec_key=` method has been removed from version 3.

 ## Support for non-Rails apps

 If you're using ActiveRecord in a non-Rails app (e.g. Sinatra), be sure to set `RACK_ENV` environment variable in the boot sequence, then: